wesleyscholl/git-commit-push-script/README.md

 git commit -m "<commit message>"
 ```

-If you want to use the -S flag, configure your Git configuration to use the GPG key for signing commits.
+Or if you want to use the -S flag, configure your Git configuration to use the GPG key for signing commits.
 Use the guide here: <https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key>

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ## License